alexmt/argo-combined-demo/README.md

 ## Try it

-1. Navigate to the external IP address of `kubecon-demo-filestash` service on port `9001` and upload an image using the [filestash](https://www.filestash.app/) web user interface.
+1. Navigate to the external IP address of `demo-filestash` service on port `9001` and upload an image using the [filestash](https://www.filestash.app/) web user interface.
 Note: image file must have ".jpg" extension.
 2. Use [argo workflows](https://github.com/argoproj/argo) user interface to observe background processing process.
 Workflows user interface is available via external IP address of `argo-server` service on port `2746`.